Avitalrosner/Python_course_Assignments/Day9/README.md

 ## GC content - bio info:
 GC content means calculating the guanine-cytosine content in a sequence.
-In biology, high gc coמteמt usually indicates a higher level of stability for the DNA molecule.
+In biology, high gc content usually indicates a higher level of stability for the DNA molecule.

 [More info can be found here](https://en.wikipedia.org/wiki/GC-content)